TomKellyGenetics/vioplot/README.md

 https://rawgit.com/TomKellyGenetics/vioplot/master/vignettes/violin_split.html

-Vioplotx works in much the same manner as Vioplot
+vioplot (0.3)  is backwards-compatible with vioplot (0.2).
+The following features are supported:

-* `vioplot::vioplot()` generates a violin plot takes the same arguments as `vioplot::vioplot()` to plot a violin for each group of variables.
+* `vioplot()` generates a violin plot by ploting a violin for each group of variables.

-* `vioplot::vioplot()` also takes additional arguments to specify `main`, `sub`, `xlab`, and `ylab` as used in `plot` or `title`
+* `vioplot()` also takes additional arguments to specify `main`, `sub`, `xlab`, and `ylab` as used in `plot` or `title`

-* `vioplot::vioplot()` can take vectorised forms of colour variables `col`, `border`, and `rectCol` to modify the colours separately for each violin respectively.
+* `:vioplot()` can take vectorised forms of colour variables `col`, `border`, and `rectCol` to modify the colours separately for each violin respectively.
 This also applies to a new variable `lineCol` to modify the colour of the boxplots.

-* `vioplox::vioplot.formula()` is enabled to take formula and dataframe inputs as used for boxplot and stats operations.
+* `vioplot.formula()` is enabled to take formula and dataframe inputs as used for boxplot and stats operations.

 * additional `areaEqual`, `plotCentre` and `side` options enables further customisation.

+See the NEWS.md file for more detail on added features in the 0.3 release.

-For development history prior to package documentation, see the original repo: https://github.com/TomKellyGenetics/R-violin-plot/commits?author=TomKellyGenetics
+For development history of version 0.3.0 prior to package documentation, see the original repo: https://github.com/TomKellyGenetics/R-violin-plot/commits?author=TomKellyGenetics

 Modifications inspired by the following StackOverFlow threads and GitHub Gists: